Home | Interviews | Podcasts | Film | News

 The group of volunteers met online to discuss how the interviews went, any issues that came up and also what themes they found came up which stood out to them during the interviews.
 We discussed which might be good to include in the documentary film part of the project.
 We will now edit a rough cut of the film and then meet up again for a screening of this and discussion.
 The volunteers were great and have been brilliant throughout the process.
 Thanks to everyone for doing such great work on developing the themes to explore through the interviews, and then for their great work interviewing and also recording the interviews.

-Photos below, in order, Richard Bailey, Jennifer Maidman, Rowland Sutherland and Skaila Kanga.
+Photos below, in order, Richard Bailey, Jennifer Maidman, Rowland Sutherland, Skaila Kanga and Katie Lo playing harp.

 Yet more great oral history interviews with Jaqui Hicks, Andy Treacy, Elaine Delmar, Jack Honeybourne, Sylvia Addison and Eliza Marshall.